 Step By Step: How to Make Mexican Deviled Eggs

-- Step 1: Start by pan frying ¼ pound of Mexican Chorizo.
+- Step 1: Cook The Chorizo: Start by pan frying ¼ pound of Mexican Chorizo.
 And cooking the eggs to hard-boiled state.

-- Step 2: Separate the hard boiled yolks from the egg whites.
+- Step 2: Hard Boil The Eggs: Then separate the hard boiled yolks from the egg whites.
 Place the egg whites on your serving platter and the egg yolks in a large enough bowl to add and mix in seasonings.

-- Step 3: Add all of the ingredients to the hard boiled yolks.
+- Step 3: Make The Filling: Add all of the ingredients to the hard boiled yolks.

 - Step 4: Using the back of a fork, smash yolks and mix the egg yolks with the seasonings and condiments until well blended.